 - on flat areas where runoff risk is minimal

 Inspections of animal feeding operations are to occur regularly for existing permitted operations.
 The time between inspections varies and often depends on the problems or lack of problems during previous inspections.
 If past inspections turned up problems on the operation, the operation is likely to be inspected more often than an operations that has no history of compliance issues.
-Your NDEQ inspector will call ahead (usually several days) to make an appointment to stop in and look over your operation and records.
+Your NDEE inspector will call ahead (usually several days) to make an appointment to stop in and look over your operation and records.
 Surprise inspections are not standard procedure.
-The checklist that a DEQ inspector will be using to inspect an operation is available for you to prepare for your inspection ahead of time.
+The checklist that a DEE inspector will be using to inspect an operation is available for you to prepare for your inspection ahead of time.